Stochastic Linear Bandits with Parameter Noise: Regret Bound Proof for VASE

 Where $\hat{B}_\ell = \sumainAl \sighatla{a} \pila$.
 We continue to bound the final term:

 where the first inequality is by $\egood$, and the second is due to \cref{lemma:M_upper_bound_finite_action_set}.

 Using the Cauchy-Schwarz inequality, we have that:

-Where the first equality is by the definition of $B_\ell$ and the first inequality follows from the Cauchy-Schwartz inequality.
+Where the first equality is by the definition of $B_\ell$ and the first inequality follows from the Cauchy-Schwarz inequality.
 The second inequality is by our choice of $\Tl$ and $\evar$.
 The last equality is by \cref{lemma:sigma_pi_sum_trace}.

 Plugging everything into \cref{eq:initial_regret_bound} and using \cref{lemma:sigma_pi_sum_trace} we get that:

 The theorem follows since $\egood$ holds with probability $1-3\delta$. \end{proof}

 \begin{proof}[Proof of \cref{thm:optimal_design_max_variance}] In order to prove our theorem, we need to upper bound $\sumltoM \trroundy{\Sigma \vpil}$.
 First, using Von Neumann's trace inequality \cite{Mirsky1975}, we have: